$\Lambda_{\rm s}$CDM cosmology from a type-II minimally modified gravity: Type-II minimally modified gravity and producing shifting effective cosmological constant

 In the type-II minimally modified gravity introduced in~\cite{DeFelice:2020eju} (later dubbed VCDM~\cite{DeFelice:2020cpt}), the standard cosmological constant, $\Lambda$, is promoted to a potential $V(\phi)$ of a non-dynamical auxiliary field, $\phi$, without introducing extra physical degrees of freedom.
 The action of this theory is given by

 where $S_{\rm m}$ is the sum of standard matter Lagrangians, $N$ is the lapse, and $K_{ij}$ is the extrinsic curvature (with $K=\gamma^{ij}K_{ij}$ as its trace) relative to the 3D metric $\gamma_{ij}$ (endowed with inverse $\gamma^{ij}$, determinant $\gamma$, and a covariant derivative $D_i$).
 Instead $\lambda$, $\lambda_2$, and $\phi$ are auxiliary fields.
-This theory of modified gravity breaks four-dimensional diffeomorphism invariance, but retains three-dimensional spatial diffeomorphism invariance and time-reparametrization invariance.
-Consequently, on a homogeneous and isotropic background, it can modify the Hubble expansion rate while maintaining only two gravitational degrees of freedom, as in GR.
-In general, this allows for a spectrum of possibilities typically much broader than in scalar tensor theories.
+This modified gravity theory breaks four-dimensional diffeomorphism invariance but retains three-dimensional spatial diffeomorphism invariance and time-reparametrization invariance.~\footnote{As shown in Ref.~\cite{DeFelice:2022uxv}, by using the St\"uckelberg trick, it is possible to rewrite the theory in a fully covariant form.
+A time-like St\"uckelberg field, i.e., a chronon field, is present and acquires a time-like VEV on any background of the theory.
+On each of these backgrounds, we quantize all the fields following the quantum field theory (QFT) procedures commonly employed on curved spacetimes~\cite{Mukhanov_Winitzki_2007}.
+This approach also applies to other minimal theories, such as the Cuscuton~\cite{Afshordi:2006ad}.} Consequently, on a homogeneous and isotropic background, it can modify the Hubble expansion rate while maintaining only two gravitational degrees of freedom, as in GR.
+In general, this allows for a spectrum of possibilities typically much broader than in scalar-tensor theories.
 For the latter, generally, the extra scalar degree of freedom imposes strong constraints, both locally (viz., at solar system scales) and at cosmological scales.
 To evade the local constraints, the scalar must be either very massive or shielded by non-trivial dynamical mechanisms, such as chameleon or Vainshtein effects.
 Additionally, constraining the cosmological background dynamics is necessary to avoid ghost and gradient instabilities.

 The equations of motion for VCDM on a homogeneous and isotropic background can be expressed as~\cite{DeFelice:2020eju}: